Phono3py API#

 shape=(3, 3), dtype='double', order='C'

-This NAC parameters are set to the Phono3py class instance via the Phono3py.nac_params attribute.
-The NAC parameters may be read from BORN file
+These NAC parameters are assigned to the Phono3py instance via the Phono3py.nac_params attribute.
+They can be read from a BORN file:

 In [13]: from phonopy.file_IO import parse_BORN